DbDibyendu/Video-component/Initialisation_documentation.md

 ## 3. Initialise the following Camera

-`InitCamera()` will return 0 or 1 depending upon the operations is successful or not
+`InitCamera(<cameraID)` will return 0 or 1 depending upon the operations is successful or not

     if(InitCamera(id)){
         cout<<"Camera is successfully initialised"<<endl;